Nachtalb/link_preview/readme.rst

 Link Preview
 ============

-A small plugin for `Nicotine+`_ to diplay previuew information about links sent to chats.
+A small plugin for `Nicotine+`_ to diplay preview information like title and description about links sent in chats.

 Installation